Keilub/calebmallen-master/content/posts/40 Telephone.md

 tags: [weekly picture]
 ---

-## What is Love? ★
+## What is Love?

 *By Mac Barnett, illustrated by Carson Ellis*

 Published 2021.
 Carson Ellis is easily one of my favorite artists working today.
 Her work is stunning.
 It shines in this book.
 Do yourself a favor and pick up this book just for the artwork.
 As you look at the art, enjoy one of Mac Barnett's most thought-provoking and touching stories.
 This book gives me vibes of Wolf Erlbruch books, another writer/illustrator you must check out! <h style="color:#5ABB71;">★</h>

-Also check out this amazing episode of <a href="https://www.creativepeptalk.com/355-the-creative-power-of-make-belief-and-how-your-art-can-make-others-feel-less-alone-with-carson-ellis-and-mac-barnett/"><u>Creative Pep Talk</u></a> where Mac and Carson discuss this book.
+Also check out this amazing episode of <a href="https://www.creativepeptalk.com/355-the-creative-power-of-make-belief-and-how-your-art-can-make-others-feel-less-alone-with-carson-ellis-and-mac-barnett/">creative pep talk</a> where Mac and Carson discuss this book.

 ## What John Marco Saw